 - Replace your power supply, especially if it’s around five years old or more.

 I’ve used MSI Afterburner for years.
 It’s a program that has been around since 2009 or maybe even earlier.
+It’s a very hassle free method how to speed up your graphics card fan in a few steps.

 After trying these suggestions, your GPU shouldn’t overheat and gaming should be more stable.